kyma-project/kyma/docs/03-tutorials/serverless/svls-01-create-inline-function.md

     The pop-up box closes.
 Wait for the **Status** field to change into `RUNNING`, confirming that the Function was created successfully.

-4. In the Function details view that opens up automatically, you will see sample Function's code under the **Code** tab:
+4. In the Function details view that opens up automatically, you will see the sample Function's code under the **Code** tab:

     ```
     module.exports = {